shreshthmohan/hugo-blog/content/repair-workshop-online-1.md

 draft: false
 ---

-A few days back I organized an electronics repair workshop for fellow members of <span class="text-black">Beautiful Bengaluru</span>.
+A few days back I organized an electronics repair workshop for fellow members of <span class="text-black dark:text-white">Beautiful Bengaluru</span>.
 I was in doubt about the value of running an online version of a workshop that's usually done offline.
 But desperate times call for desperate measures.

-## What are we try to achieve?
+## What are we trying to achieve?

 What I have often seen is that people tend to throw away devices that can be easily repaired.
 Partly because they can't figure out why that piece of technology stopped working and partly because it has become so easy to buy a replacement with a click of a button.
 I saved a friend about ₹8000 (~$100) by cleaning the battery contacts of her instant camera.
 Before she knew that I did simple repairs, she was planning to trash the seemingly broken camera and buy a new one!